shivam1741/networkig-internship/Week 6.md

 SSL Inspection means the firewall decrypts encrypted traffic, checks it for threats, and then re-encrypts it before sending it to the destination.

-## How firewall is different from ACL
+## How Firewall is different from ACL

 ***ACL***